My handles and their little stories...

 After the events of hurricane Katrina, being immersed in the university environment and being increasingly irked by some of the naive optimism online, I declared myself Elisa, Realist Stik.
 I am relieved to find, though, that there are enough college students like me who take a more realistic (if perhaps cynical) outlook.
 Maybe we should form a group.
 Hmmm...now there's an idea!

 On the somewhat more optimistic side, I had Elisa, Stik thanx Tig&Leger for the mentor merit badge they gave me.
-These ladies, along with Nikola-New Beginnings and Jay , all gave me merit badges to boost what had been kind of a rough week for me.
+These ladies, along with Nikola-Melts in Summer and Jay , all gave me merit badges to boost what had been kind of a rough week for me.
 I greatly appreciate the gifts, ladies!

 For Halloween the past couple years, I've been Elisa: Stik-or-Treat!.
 I admit that was a little too easy, but when I came up with it towards the end of October 2004, it was not common to see the phrase 'trick-or-treat' incorporated in a handle.
 It worked out great that year, so I've been using it for Halloween ever since.
 However, in October 2005, I had to change my handle for a bit....